2i2c-org/docs/admin/howto/monitoring/cost-general.md

-# Cost attribution
+# General cloud costs

 :::{note}
-Available for dedicated AWS clusters only.
+Available for dedicated AWS clusters only (and excluding CloudBank managed accounts).
 Other deployments on GCP will be supported in the future.
 :::

 ## Accessing the cloud cost dashboard

-Community Champions can view the Cloud Cost dashboard from their Grafana instance (please see [Grafana Dashboards](grafana-dashboards) for how to gain access).
+Community Champions can view the cloud cost dashboards from their Grafana instance (please see [Grafana Dashboards](grafana-dashboards.md) for how to gain access).

-From the main menu of Grafana, navigate to *Dashboards > Cloud cost dashboards > Cloud cost attribution* to view the dashboard.
+From the main menu of Grafana, navigate to *Dashboards > Cloud cost dashboards > General cloud costs* to view the dashboard.

 ## Understanding the cloud cost dashboard